Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 Kaiser Foundation Hospitals and Kaiser Foundation Health Plans, collectively referred to as Kaiser Permanente, are committed to providing programs that facilitate access to care for vulnerable populations.
 This commitment includes providing financial assistance to qualified low income, uninsured, and underinsured patients when the ability to pay for services is a barrier to accessing emergency and medically necessary care.
 Patients must meet the eligibility requirements below to qualify.

 Starting in 2021, the new Medical Financial Assistance award amounts you may receive may be lower than those you’ve received in the past.
 Your award amount will be based on your gross household income (before taxes) as a percentage of the federal poverty level.
-Beginning January 1, if you apply for new MFA, households that have a higher income may qualify for an award equal to a maximum of 50% of their share of eligible medical expenses.
-Households with lower incomes will be able to qualify for an award covering up to 100% of their share of eligible medical costs.
+Patients with household incomes between 201% – 300% of 2021 federal poverty levels who re-apply may receive a 50% award instead of the current 100% award on eligible medical and outpatient pharmacy costs.
+Households with lower incomes will be able to qualify for an award covering up to 100% of their share of eligible outpatient pharmacy costs.
 See the chart below to find out where your income falls in the new guidelines*.

 *Family income based on the 2021 federal poverty levels: